 top of page

-Even in countries like New Zealand where we are fortunate to have almost unlimited access to safe water, have you ever wondered why sometimes you or your child's skin could be adversely affected by these simple acts?
+In countries like New Zealand where we are fortunate to have unlimited access to safe water, have you ever considered that you or your child's skin could actually be adversely affected by such simple acts because it's actually very common.

-That distinct smell that often comes with treated water is chlorine - a common disinfectant to help keep it free from harmful bacteria, viruses and pathogens.
-Because it appears heavily in water supplies, it's important to be aware of its potential side effects and take appropriate precautions to minimise exposure, particularly for young children and those with eczema or allergies.
+That distinct smell that often comes with treated water is chlorine - a common disinfectant to remove harmful bacteria, viruses and pathogens however because it appears heavily in water supplies, it's important to be aware of its potential side effects and take appropriate precautions to minimise exposure, ESPECIALLY young children and those with eczema or allergies.

-Understanding the impact of chlorine helps protect yourself and your loved ones especially those with sensitive skin.
-The harsh chemicals in chlorine can strip away our natural oils, leaving it vulnerable and prone to irritation.
-This can be especially problematic for those with eczema or other types of dermatitis.
+Understanding the impact of chlorine helps protect yourself and your loved ones.
+The harsh chemicals in chlorine can strip away the natural oils on our skin and hair, leaving them vulnerable and prone to damage or irritation which is not ideal for those with eczema, other types of dermatitis or food sensitivities.

-We can't always avoid chlorine completely but we can take steps to reduce our exposure, and support our bodies when we are expose, so lets dive right in with some practical steps you can take.
+We can't always avoid chlorine completely but we can take steps to reduce our exposure, and support our bodies when we are exposed so lets dive right in with some practical steps.

 Chlorine not only disrupts the pH balance of your skin and hair causing dryness and irritation, it may also kill the good bacteria on your skin - plus as you shower, chlorine can enter your system through inhalation and absorption.
-Attaching a shower filter is a relatively simple and inexpensive way of minimising this risk — change the filter every six months.
+Attaching a shower filter is a relatively simple and inexpensive way of minimising this risk — change the filter every six months or when you can smell chlorine again!

 New Zealand: